alejandroOro99/WooferClient/README.md

 WOOFER
 Project Description

 Woofer is a full-stack dog-themed Twitter Clone.
-Users can create posts (called woofs) and comment on them.
+Users can create a new account and login.
+Users can create new posts (called woofs) and comment on other users woofs.
+Users can follow other users and like their woofs.
 Technologies Used

     Angular
+    Bootstrap
     Spring Boot
     Postgres